yugawa33/ethereum/README.md

 ### Step 2 Setup
-Create a new <datadir> folder in your system and deploy(copy) the nccugenesis.json(on the folder you launch geth) and static-nodes.json(on your datadir folder) files.
+Create a new <datadir> folder in your system and deploy (copy these 2 *.json file from the code list above) the nccugenesis.json to the folder you launch geth and static-nodes.json(on your datadir folder) files.
+The more information about the genesis block can reference by [Ethereum Yellow Paper -- 4.4.
+The Block](http://gavwood.com/Paper.pdf) and [Custom Genesis Block](http://blog.carl.pro/2015/09/setup-a-local-ethereum-test-blockchain/).
 Run the command to init it:

 ```
 geth init nccugenesis.json
 ```